Last Updated on April 28, 2023

 Salisbury is just 10 minutes away and is a perfect base for exploring the NC Transportation Museum.
 Salisbury is the home of Cheerwine and Food Lion, and 5 wonderful historic districts to explore!

-In addition to killer barbecue, Lexington also hosts many seasonal events, from strawberry picking to their Christmas tree lighting and historic horse rides.
+In addition to killer barbecue, Lexington also hosts many seasonal events, from strawberry picking to Christmas tree lighting and historic horse rides.

 Read more: North Carolina Barbecue Restaurants